 Theme of Imperialism in Heart of Darkness

 Heart of Darkness deals with various themes like imperialism and its effect on whites and nonwhites, a journey to self-discovery, order and disorder, deception, pretenses of colonialism, lack of truth, and the meaninglessness of evil.

 One of the major themes of Heart of Darkness is imperialism.
-At the opening of the story, Conrad through Marlow mentions the Roman conquest and establishes the truth that the colonialism existed since the early period of human civilization.
+One prime theme of Conrad in Heart of Darkness is colonialism and its effect on the Whites and the nonwhites.
+In the narration of Marlow, Conrad mentions the Roman conquest and thereby establishes the truth that the colonialism existed since the early period of human civilization.

+Theme of Imperialism in Heart of Darkness